First Russian circumnavigation: The unsuccessful embassy to Japan

 Sailors on the Nadezhda found themselves in even more cramped position.
 They were allowed to go ashore only to the one specific spot that was "one hundred and forty steps" long, limited by a fence, and was kept under guard.
 There were three trees on the site; the ground was covered with sand, only the small arbour covered people from the rain.
 Overall, it looked like a prisoner walk.
 Nevertheless, Levenstern claimed that due to the fact that Japanese did not know that it is possible to make triangulation and cartography from the board, for that short period, officers on the Nadezhda were able to conduct more material than Dutch for 300 years.
 In these conditions, Langsdorf and Tilesius conducted research on climate and ichthyology.
 To do that, they convinced local fishers that daily delivered them fresh food, to provide them with new biological types every time they come.
 Later Langsdorf claimed that for the three months that they were in Megasaki, researchers received 400 fish specimen of 150 different origins, that he later draw and described.
 Also, fishers provided him with drawings of local animals.
 Conduction of biological specimen was quite often mentioned in the Levenstern's diary from December 6, 1804, to April 5, 1805: through suppliers or translators they were able to obtain 8 species of snails, 24 species of birds, 16 species of fish for stuffing were obtained (obtaining fresh supplies was described separately).
-The total weight of the fish alone for the samples was 128 Japanese catti, which corresponded to 4 pounds 32 pounds (78 kg).
+The total weight of the fish alone for the samples was 128 Japanese catti, which corresponded to 4 pounds 32 ounces (78 kg).
 In January 1805 Langsdorf glued a balloon from silk and paper, which was once run on a leash, despite Rezanov's displeasure.
 The second launch attempt happened on February 6, and ended up with the ball being ripped off by the wind and thrown onto the roof of one of the city's houses.
 After that, the scientist switched to flying kites.
 Other news was not comforting either: of the four returned Japanese, one, Tatsuro, cut off his tongue with a kitchen knife on January 28, and tried to cut his throat.
 The guards managed to stop him, and the Japanese doctor completely healed the wounds, although it was already impossible to restore his voice.